Network

 Reload the network interface or the whole network service.

-In versions greater than 16.0, click the Apply new configuration button on the interface to apply the changes and automatically restart the network interface service.
+In versions newer than 16.0, click the Apply new configuration button on the interface to apply the changes and automatically restart the network interface service.

 -